"So what now? It's plain to see we're over

 - In the BattleTech animated series, the final two-part episode pits the main characters against the bad guys in a Trial of Possession for the main characters' home planet of Sommerset.
 When it finally breaks down to a hand to hand fight between the bad guy and the hero, it ends with the hero winning the planet... but not the people, including the hero's brother, who were all spirited off the planet.
 The series was not continued.
 However, in a novel set in the same universe, the main character shows up nearly 15 years later.
 He is presented with the temptation to make an unauthorized attack to retake Sommerset, meaning that the Trial of Possession (much like the rest of the series) had little or no lasting effect on the larger Battletech universe.

-- The Sequel Series to ATLA, The Legend Of Korra, features a character asking the phrase above verbatim.
+- The Sequel Series to ATLA, The Legend of Korra, features a character asking the phrase above verbatim.
 The adressee is cut off before she can answer.
-So it's STILL hanging!

 - The 1990's cartoon Mummies Alive! ended with one of the minor characters (who'd been searching for proof of there existance) listening to fellow believers on his own radio show in what boils down into an exteneded Clip Show.
-The series was supposed to be picked up for another season, but this fell threw do to low ratings.
+The series was supposed to be picked up for another season, but this fell through due to low ratings.